sanjayez/Zeniary/src/utils/posthog-tracking.md

 - **Implementation**: Updated the survey page in `src/app/survey/page.tsx`
 - **Events**:
   - `Survey Page Enter`: Fired when a user loads the survey page
-  - `Survey Submission`: Fired when a user successfully submits the survey
+  - `Survey Submission`: Fired ONLY when a user successfully submits the survey (not on validation errors or failures)
+  - Includes a `status: "success"` property to confirm successful submission
+- This ensures the survey conversion rate reflects actual completed submissions

 ## PostHog Dashboard Setup